 The Stereo Field exists in a sort of general celebration of doing things wrong and the kind of liberation that comes with that territory.
 Most importantly, with the Stereo Field you will be making circuits with your hands that are not generally "supposed" to be made.
 I feel that not knowing is a very important part of the creative process and often yields exciting results.
 I find this especially true for analog synthesizers.
 For Stereo Field my initial idea was to have a small matrix entirely made of touch plates mimicking the idea of the EMS VCS3's matrix, this of course only allowing the instrument's user to patch while their hands were free to touch the matrix, once their hands were removed the patch was gone.
 It's these magical here and gone attributes I am most interested in and for a good number of musicians this makes up a large portion of the magical qualities of modular synthesis.

-Big thank yous to the following people for helping with design, inspiration, feedback and support; Emily Brandt, Úlfur Hansson, Ivaylo Gueorgiev and Meng Qi.
+Big thank yous to the following people for helping with design feedback, inspiration, and support; Emily Brandt, Úlfur Hansson, Ivaylo Gueorgiev, Meng Qi and Bet/w/een.

 A: The HC-TT is a performance device that brings together a dated form of technology with an even more dated form of control: human hands.
 Influenced by early tape music, DJs, and childhood deconstruction, it's a guarantee that you will never be able to create the same sound twice.
 This is the guarantee of our imperfect human movement, a flaw that enables endless variations of sound possibilities for performance or sampling purposes.

 The HC-TT sounds great when connected to and shaped with other audio devices.
 More suggestions: modular synthesizers, effects pedals, DJ mixers, rack gear, spring reverbs, tape echoes, ARP 2500s, loopers, samplers and vocoders.
-The L/R stereo outputs (both1/4" & 1/8") with individual volume control compound your options.
 Hearing real tape sound manipulated by your real human hands is a very analog experience and adding effects to that equation isn't terrible either.
 The momentary mute switch allows stuttering effects, and beat-based gating.

 This device was made for a fairly selfish reason: For years, I've wanted to have a compact, organized device that mirrors the compact, organized cassette medium.
-It's an obsessive-compulsive dream to create your own library of tape loops which stay safely packaged and organized inside individual cassettes.
+Also, I just really love the sound of slow tape and wanted to have a very immediate way to access these textures.